SHOP NOW—free delivery anywhere in Australia

 So when he heads up Bitter Wash Road to investigate gunfire and finds himself cut off without backup, there are two possibilities.
 Either he’s found the fugitive killers thought to be in the area.
 Or his ‘backup’ is about to put a bullet in him.

 He’s wrong on both counts.
-But the events that unfold turn out to be a hell of a lot more sinister.
+But the events that unfold turn out to be a lot more sinister.

 ‘Exceptional crime fiction.’